opengeolab/geocollectorbot_doc/docs/source/developers.rst

       "type": "location"
    }

+.. _mediaqstn:

 Media question
 **************
-This type of question accepts a media as answer.
-For now, only photos are accepted.
+This type of question accepts a **single** media as answer.

 The :file:`config` props for this kind of step has the following shape:
 ::
    {
-      "type": "media",
+      "type": "singleMedia",
-      "subType": "photo"
+      "subType": "photo" | "video"
    }

+With property :file:`subType` you can restrict the accepted answers to a specific media type.
+If the property is not set, the Bot will accept all types of media.

-To be able to use media questions in your flow you need to set up a :ref:`media storage <mediastrg>`, The media itself will be saved in the media storage, while on the data storage will be persisted the relative URL to be called to download the media (i.e., GET - :file:`<host_name_of_your_bot>/media/:mediaId`).
+To be able to use media questions in your flow you need to set up a :ref:`media storage <mediastrg>`.
+The media itself will be saved in the media storage, while on the data storage will be persisted the relative URL to be called to download the media composed by :file:`<GET_MEDIA_BASE_PATH env variable>/:mediaId`.

 .. _datastrg:

 Data storage
 ^^^^^^^^^^^^
 The :file:`dataStorage` property is used to configure where the interactions should be persisted.
 The Bot is built to support multiple storage types, but for now only `PostgreSQL <https://www.postgresql.org/>`_ can be used.

 PostgreSQL
 ##########